nnadede/ENGM4602Project_ND_Temi/README.md

 Simulate Next Month: Go to the Readings section in the React app and click Simulate Next Month.
 This creates new sensor data for the next month and logs it in MongoDB.

-### View Readings
+### View Readings & Breakdown
-- Latest Month’s Data: The Readings page displays the latest month’s usage and cost per category.
-- Query Historical Data: You can query older months by entering a year and month (in YYYY-MM format) in the Breakdown page or via the GET /readings endpoint.

-### Check Breakdown
-- Usage/Cost Distribution: The Breakdown page displays the usage and cost distribution by category for a selected month.
-Input requires only the year and month (e.g., "2025-05").
+- Readings: Displays the latest month's sensor data with cost and usage details.

+- Breakdown: Provides a detailed tabular view of monthly cost and power usage, along with an efficiency rating and suggestions.
+If a month with no data is queried (e.g., "2024-12"), the application translates the date into a human-readable format (e.g., "December 2024") in the response message.

 ### Predict Future Usage
-- Forecasting: In the Predict section, enter a future month (e.g., "2025-05-01").
+- Forecasting: In the Predict page, enter a future month (e.g., "2035-01").
-If enough data (≥2 months) is available, the app returns a forecasted monthly usage.
+If enough data (≥24 months) is available, the app returns a forecasted monthly usage.

 ### Suggestions
-- Energy-Saving Tips: The Suggestions page accepts a numeric usage value and returns tips for reducing energy consumption.
+- Energy-Saving Tips: The Breakdown page also returns tips for reducing energy consumption based on your energy effieciency rating.

 ### Clear Data
 - Database Reset: The Readings page now includes an inline "Clear All Data" button.